Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Selection of valid IVs in shift-share estimation

 \subsection{Relaxed exclusion restriction}

-In this section, I start with the critical assumptions needed for identification in the adaptive Least absolute shrinkage and selection operator (\textit{aLasso}) by \citet*{Windmeijer2019Use} and the Confidence Interval Method (\textit{CIM}) by \citet*{Windmeijer2020Confidence}, that I will present in the remainder of this section.
+In this section, I start with the critical assumptions needed for identification in the adaptive Least absolute shrinkage and selection operator (\textit{AL}) by \citet*{Windmeijer2019Use} and the Confidence Interval Method (\textit{CIM}) by \citet*{Windmeijer2020Confidence}, that I will use in this paper.
+Descriptions of the methods can be found in appendix \ref{app:MethodologicalAppendix} and in the original papers.

 The properties of the methods that will be leveraged to improve shift-share estimation are the so-called ``oracle properties''.
-Oracle properties mean consistent selection of invalid IVs and convergence in distribution to the distribution of the ideal (\textit{oracle}) estimator that uses the model under perfect knowledge about the identity of invalid IVs.
+Oracle properties mean consistent selection of invalid IVs and convergence in distribution to the ideal (\textit{oracle}) estimator that uses the model under perfect knowledge about the identity of invalid IVs.
+In Appendix \ref{app:Oracle} I describe the oracle estimator more closely.

 \begin{definition} \textbf{Oracle properties} \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item Consistent selection of invalid IVs: $\lim\limits_{n \rightarrow \infty} P(\hat{\mathcal{I}} = \mathcal{I}) = 1$ \item Convergence in distribution: $\sqrt{n} (\hat{\beta} - \beta_0) \overset{d}{\rightarrow} N(0, \sigma^2_{or})$, \end{enumerate} where $\sigma^2_{or}$ is the variance of the oracle estimator. \end{definition}